With my snuggie and a bowl of something not so good for you.

 Preheat oven to 375.
-Blend flour, cocoa and soda in a small bowl.
+Blend flour, cocoa, and soda in a small bowl.
 Set aside.
 In another bowl, beat 1/2 C. sugar, brown sugar and butter until fluffy.
 Add vanilla and eggs.
 Beat well.
 Add flour mixture and blend well.
 Chill the dough for 10 minutes. ( I usually chill for 30 minutes)

 THIS DOUGH IS VERY STICKY.
 So get a dish of flour to dip your hands into to work with the dough.
 In a small bowl, put the rest of the sugar.
-For each cookie, flour hands and shape a tablespoon of dough around a Rolo candy. ( The kids love to help unwrapping the Rolo candies.
+For each cookie, flour hands and shape a tablespoon of dough around a Rolo candy. ( The kids love to help to unwrap the Rolo candies.
 Let them!
 It’s such a tedious job but they love that stuff.)
-Press one side of cookie into the sugar and place sugar side up on a greased cookie sheet.
+Press one side of the cookie into the sugar and place sugar side up on a greased cookie sheet.
 Bake 10 to 12 minutes.

-Go get your hot chocolate, movies and cookies and have fun!
+Go get your hot chocolate, movies, and cookies and have fun!